krtffl/krtffl.dev/content/posts/testcontainers.md

 ok so testcontainers are really cool because you can just write integration tests soooo easily.

-integration tests are the ones that save you from a call at 3AM from your boss, but so often are such a pain in the ass to write. you need the database, or a database, and to set it up... and how the hell do i do that?
+integration tests are the ones that save you from a call at 3AM from your boss, but so often are such a pain in the ass to write. you need the database, or a database, dependencies, set everything up... and how the hell do i do that?

-> testcontainers
+> **testcontainers**

-bascially they are gonna spin up docker containers for your dependencies so that you can run yours tests agains them, and in the end it will be like nothing happened. so, no mocks. no sqlite to test my database connections. real containers with the same images that you are running.
+bascially they are gonna spin up docker containers for your dependencies so that you can run your tests against  them, and in the end it will be like nothing happened. so, no mocks. no sqlite to test my database connections. real containers with the same images that you are running.

- {{< figure src="/images/testcontainers_flow.png" title="testcontainers workflow" width="700">}}
+ {{< figure src="/images/testcontainers_flow.png" title="testcontainers workflow. nice, huh?" width="700">}}

 testcontainers support a bunch of languages by the way and they also have ready to go containers for most common dependencies so that you can just plug and play: cassandra, postgresql, kafka, minio, redis...